top of page

 “Who's blood is this?”

-"I have to get the hell out of here.
-Move, you son-of-a-bitch!"
-Michael argued with his vessel, as if they weren't one.
-It was as though there was a broken connection between thought and action.
 When the first of many police officers arrived at the scene, it was the sound of their radios that finally sparked a reaction, and before the authorities could push their way through the crowd, his legs finally kicked into gear, though it brought tears to his eyes; fight or flight overriding all.

 Brick dust shot out in small clouds from the surrounding walls as his feet moved swiftly around corners, over and around abandoned furniture and trash cans, until he finally found a small space of solitude.

-It didn't take long for the authorities to catch up, but as they approached the other side of the dumpsters, Michael acted quickly, and without really thinking.
+It didn't take long for the authorities to catch up, but as they approached the other side of the dumpsters, Michael acted quickly, and without thinking.
 Noticing a discarded book bag just above the rim of the nearest dumpster, he grasped an arm strap and raised it in the air above his head.
-The words that would seal his fate slipped out as though another controlled him, and came in the form of a hesitant scream.
+The words that would surely seal his fate slipped out as though another controlled him, and came in the form of a hesitant scream.

-'I have a bomb . . .
-I think.' the latter part of the sentence was muttered under his breath, feeling the weight of what he was sure was nothing more than rain soaked text books within.
-'Back the fuck up or we all die!' the volume of his voice returned, but his eyes widened with the sudden realization of what he had just yelled.
+‘I—I have a bomb . . .
+I think.’ the latter part of the sentence was muttered under his breath, feeling the weight of what he was sure was nothing more than rain soaked text books within.
+‘Back the fuck up or we all die!’ the volume of his voice returned, but his eyes widened with the sudden realization of what he had just yelled.

 Michael's character was without question mundane and predictable, if you were to ask anyone who knew him in the slightest, and so the threat came as a shock to even him.
-The reaction he had hoped for was instantaneous, however, and so the alleyway promptly cleared out, and the gunshots finally stopped.
+The reaction he had hoped for was instantaneous, however, and so the alleyway promptly cleared, and the gunshots finally stopped.

 At last, he was left alone to gather his scrambled thoughts.
 He had bought himself some much needed time, but just how much was unclear.
-He paced back and forth, beating his head with the palms of his hands, hoping to somehow jog his memory from the haze of disorientation it truly was.
+He paced back and forth, beating his head with the palms of his hands, hoping to jog his memory from the haze of disorientation it truly was.

-'Think, damn you!
-What the hell happened last night?'
-He asked himself over and again, but to no resolve.
+‘Think, damn you!
+What the hell happened last night?’ he asked himself over and again, but to no resolve.

 Michael shook his head in defeat.